dfreeman500/City-data/README.md

 # City-data

-This app allows the user to get data on cities using the Openweather API and webscraping from wikipedia.
+* This app allows the user to get data on cities using the Openweather API and webscraping from wikipedia.
 You enter a city and state and then the openweather api searches for the temperature.
 If the input is valid and a temperature is returned, the program generates a wikipedia url.
-If the url is valid and has enough structure for scraping with BeautifulSoup, the program scrapes the information from the page and stores the info into a csv file (city_data.csv).
+If the url is valid and has enough structure for scraping with BeautifulSoup, the program scrapes the information from the page and shows you some data.

-A GUI flask app (flask_app.py) and command line app (main.py) are available and both are have the ability to show a graph of population density **(not all cities have this info)**.
-The info is exported into a csv (for each session) and also a SQLite database for data persistence across sessions.
+* A GUI flask app (flask_app.py) and command line app (main.py) are available and both  have the ability to show a graph of population density **(not all cities have this info)**.
+The data is exported into a csv (for each session) and also a SQLite database for data persistence across sessions.
 You can read, update, and delete the entries from within the CLI.
 The program works best for American cities.

-The Lyft challenge was also added to the flask_app.py simply because this project included a web app.
-The Lyft challenge code does not need the api to run.
+* The Lyft challenge was also added to the flask_app.py simply because this project included a web app.
+The Lyft challenge code does not need the OpenWeather api to run.

 #
 Example of flask_app.py (click image for better quality gif)